You don’t need to buy new decor! You can redecorate plain decor and give it a fresh new look with paint and a little creativity.

 Depending on the brand on furniture transfer you use, sometimes you seal the paint before applying the transfer and for others, it’s after.

 For the letter rack I chose the Oiseau Blue transfer from Hokus Pokus.
-I used one of the larger bird pieces on this controversial cabinet makeover.
+I used one of the larger bird pieces on this cabinet makeover.
 It divided opinion but it most importantly, the customer adores it.

 And with Hokus Pokus, you seal the piece before applying the transfer.
 So, I sealed it with two coats of Clear Coat in Satin.